2 Ways to Delete App Leftover Files on Mac

 Related Article: 4 Proven Ways to Permanently Delete Files on Mac

 The Bottom Line

-That's how to remove the files remaining after uninstalling a program on Mac.
-Which method do you want to try first?
+That's how you can remove files that remain after uninstalling a program on Mac.
+Which method would you like to try first?

-By the way, BuhoCleaner does more than cleaning up the leftovers.
+By the way, BuhoCleaner offers more than just cleaning leftovers.
 It can also help you clean and speed up your Mac with just a few clicks.
-Give it a try now.
-It's free.